next-ivanblanquez/beeva-poc-pygdf/README.md

 ### Introduction

 #### What is GDF?
 GDF (Gpu Data Frame) is the first step of [GOAI](http://gpuopenanalytics.com/)  to build an end-to-end platform GPU-level.
 It's a data structure that allows data interchanging process running in GPU.
-Based on [Apache Arrow](https://arrow.apache.org/) specification
+Based on [Apache Arrow](https://arrow.apache.org/) specification.

 ##### What is Apache Arrow?
 Apache arrow is a columnar in-memory analytics layer designed to accelerate big data.
 * Uses modern CPU characteristics via vectorized operations and SIMD (Single Input multiple Data) instructions.
-* Allows [zero-copy[(https://www.ibm.com/developerworks/library/j-zerocopy/) reads for lightning-fast data access
+* Allows [zero-copy](https://www.ibm.com/developerworks/library/j-zerocopy/) reads for lightning-fast data access
 * No overhead for cross-system communication
 * Projects can share functionality (eg: Parquet-to-Arrow reader)